davidcornewell/speechcapture/README.md

 # Speech Capture
 Speech detection and capture library used to detect and capture speech from an incoming audio stream of data, typically from the microphone.

-The library calculates the overall ambient audio levels and uses this as a baseline.
-Together with the threshold for speech detection,
+When started, the overall ambient audio level is continuously calculated from the characteristics of the audio input.
+The ambient audio level together with the threshold for speech detection, are used to generate a dynamic threshold in real-time.
+When the current audio levels surpasses the dynamic threshold, speech capture starts and ends when the current levels decreases below the threshold.
+A number of parameters also allows you to, among other things, specify the minimum and maximum length of captured speech as well as the allowed delay before capture is stopped.
+This particular method seems to provide a good balance between performance and quality.

 Currently this library supports two types of audio input:
 * __[getUserMedia](https://developer.mozilla.org/en-US/docs/Web/API/Navigator/getUserMedia)__